acg/shellac/README.md

 With Shellac you can add actions to the browser context menu that invoke shell commands you define.
 The commands are passed information about the current page, like its url, its title, the currently selected block of text, etc.

-Some things Shellac might be used for:
+Shellac comes with some built-in commands:

+* Open the source to the current page in your `$EDITOR`.
-* Quickly email a link to the current page, a la Safari for the iPhone.
+* Mail a link to the current page, a la Safari for iPhone.
-* Open the current page's source in your editor.
+* Mail an image as an attachment.
+* Copy the current url + selected text to the X clipboard.

+It's easy to [add your own commands](#hacking).
+Some other ideas:

 * Bookmark the current page with a command line bookmarking program.
-* Highlight snippets of text and send them to a custom note-taking program.
+* Highlight snippets of text and send them to a note-taking program.

 Shellac is alpha and targeted at developers.